farcasterxyz/protocol/docs/SPECIFICATION.md

 A Message is a cryptographically signed binary data object that represents a delta-operation on the Farcaster network.

 Messages are specified and serialized into binary form using [proto3 protobufs](https://protobuf.dev/).
 Specifically, serialization of messages must be performed using [ts-proto@v1.146.0](https://github.com/stephenh/ts-proto) since serialization into bytes is not consistent across all implementations.
-A `Message` object contains the data payload and information required to verify the authenticity of the message.
+A `Message` object contains the data payload and information required to verify the message's authenticity.

 ```protobuf
 message Message {